Optimizing Linear Correctors: A Tight Output Min-Entropy Bound and Selection Technique: Preliminaries

 For a binary linear $\left[n,k\right]$-code $C_0$ and an $n$-bit vector $\boldsymbol{a}$, the set $\left\{\boldsymbol{a} \oplus \boldsymbol{c} \mid \boldsymbol{c} \in C_0 \right\}$ is called a coset of $C_0$.
 Two $n$-bit vectors are in the same coset if and only if they have an identical syndrome.
-Hence, a syndrome uniquely determines the coset.
-Coset leader is the element of the smallest Hamming weight in its coset.
+Hence, a syndrome uniquely determines a coset.
+A coset leader is the element with the smallest Hamming weight in its coset.
 If there are multiple elements with the same minimal Hamming weight, any of them can be selected to be the coset leader.
-We will also refer to the set of codewords $C_0$ as a coset, with the all-zero vector being its unique coset leader.
-The total number of cosets of an $\left[n, k\right]$-code is $2^{n-k}$.
-Since there is an equivalence between binary linear codes and linear correctors \cite{Lacharme2008}, we will sometimes interchangeably use the terms corrector and code.
+We will also sometimes refer to the set of codewords $C_0$ as a coset, with the all-zero vector being its unique coset leader.
+The total number of cosets of an $\left[n, k\right]$-code is $2^{n-k}$, including the set of codewords.